Type 053 frigate: Transfers to Myanmar

 In 2012, two Type 053H1 frigates, Anshun (FFG 554) and Jishou (FFG 557) were transferred to Myanmar Navy as UMS Mahar Bandoola (F-21) and UMS Mahar Thiha Thura (F-23) respectively.

 Incidents

-On 11 July 2012, a Jianghu-V ship, Dongguan (560), ran aground on a shoal off the coast of the Philippines.
+On 11 July 2012, a Type 0531G ship, Dongguan (560), ran aground on a shoal off the coast of the Philippines.
 The area where the incident occurred, known as Half Moon Shoal (Hasa Hasa Shoal in the Philippines) in the Spratly Islands is 60 miles west of Rizal, Palawan.
 By 15 July the ship had been refloated and was returning to port with no casualty and only minor damage.
 Confrontations over territorial disputes in the South China Sea, and particularly the disputed status of the Spratly Islands, have become more frequent in recent years, and caused noticeable friction at the 2012 ASEAN summit in Phnom Penh that was taking place at the same time as the incident.